BigPolarBear1/factorization/README.md

 UPDATE2: I AM AN IDIOT!
 I should just lift singular roots to hunt for large squares to reduce the size of smooth candidates.. like what I tried with CUDA_QS_Variant.. but setting it up like this will probably work better.
 I'll work through the night to produce a PoC.

+Update3: Actually let me check something first.
+If a discriminant has a large square.
+Then we know the binomial value will have its square root as divisors... hence it then becomes a matter of multiplying that square root such that its square has a valid mapping in every other prime field...or something like that... oh shit.
+Could that work?

 #### To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run: To run:  python3 run_qs.py -keysize 240 -base 100_000 -debug 1 -lin_size 100_000_000 -quad_size 100</br></br>